PajoHack/Booking-System-PP4/README.md

 ## Features Left to Implement

-- Expand the admin home page.
+- I would consider enhancing the admin home page by incorporating additional metrics in the future for a more comprehensive understanding of site data.
-- Add detail views for the admin menu items.
+- I would also consider implementing detailed views for each admin menu item to offer more in-depth information.
+- Similarly, it would be beneficial to incorporate detailed views for each menu item on the regular customer's menu page, providing more comprehensive information for each selection.

 ## Testing